Notice of Information Practices

 • If you are capable, your information decisions will override your parent(s) or guardian(s) decisions about your personal information.

-We encourage you to ask your case worker questions to find out more about privacy and your family.
+Societies encourage you to ask your case worker questions to find out more about privacy and your family.

-How We Retain and Dispose of Information
+How Societies Retain and Dispose of Information

 In CPIN, information is stored in person, case and provider records that are designed to hold the unique information for each service.
 Person, case and provider records are linked when appropriate to create an overall picture of a client's or caregiver's services under the Child Youth and Family Services Act.